bourguet/operator_precedence_parsing/README.md

   operator precedence algorithm.
 It adds the possibility to make the difference between prefix and postfix operators.

+- `recursive_operator_precedence.py` is a recursive implementation of `modified_operator_precedence.py` and thus adds nothing new.
+Its purpose is to be compared with precedence climbing and Pratt algorithms (for which there is no implementation here).

 ## Relationships

 `dijkstra.py` and `shunting_yard.py` are strongly related.
 The first is a style